 - Adopting a Summer Learning Approach for Increased Impact: a YALSA Position Paper is a 2016 publication that calls on libraries to “expand their efforts beyond summer reading in order to identify and meet the particular needs of the youth in their community”, including building workplace skills, improving English language skills, and offering safe spaces for creativity

-- PA Public Libraries SummerQuest, an initiative of participating Pennsylvania public libraries and the State Library of Pennsylvania, is a summer learning program that helps libraries to create interest-based, experiential, fun summer programming that that encourages children, teens, and adults to learn, grow, and have fun over the summer.
+- PA Public Libraries SummerQuest, an initiative of participating Pennsylvania public libraries and the State Library of Pennsylvania, is a summer learning program that helps libraries to create interest-based, experiential, fun summer programming that encourages all participants to learn, grow, and have fun over the summer.

-- The Collaborative Summer Library Program’s Summer Reading White Paper (PDF), updated in 2015, considers the state of research on SLPs/SRPs, the effectiveness of SLPs/SRPs, and best practices.
+- The Collaborative Summer Library Program’s Summer Reading White Paper (PDF), updated in 2015, considers the state of research on SLPs, their effectiveness and best practices.

 - Components of High-Quality Summer Reading Programs, a list from the Youth Services Best Practices for Oregon Libraries blog.

-- Summer Reading Programs, a LibGuide from the American Library Association, includes a section on research and a section on the benefits of SLPs/SRPs
+- Summer Reading Programs, a LibGuide from the American Library Association, includes a section on research and a section on the benefits of SLPs.

 - Summer Reading from Reading Rockets provides information about summer reading and summer learning loss, including tips for parents as well as resources for teachers and librarians.